1jonathang/Messenger/README.md

 `Messenger` is my second major project used to learn web development.

-+ Designed in NextJS leveraging Redis as my database, NextAuth for user authentication⋅⋅ and Pusher for realtime updates within the app.
++ Designed in NextJS leveraging Redis as my database, NextAuth for user authentication
+and Pusher for realtime updates within the app.

 + Throughout the development of this project, I learned so much about producing a *serious* application.